 You will be asked to provide your personal information, including name and address, insurance coverage, emergency contact, and employment information.
 If your visit is the result of an accident, we will also need accident information.

 - Insurance card(s)

 - Claim form(s)

 Patients who are scheduled for outpatient exams or tests must first be registered by our Patient Access department.
 If you are scheduled for an outpatient test in the Heart Center, MRI, Nuclear Medicine, Pulmonary Lab, or Cardiac Catherization Lab, you will receive a call from Patient Access with directions.
-It is important that you arrive on time, or even a little early, so that you won't be rushed as you park and come into the hospital.
+It is important that you arrive on time, or even a little early, so that you won't be rushed as you park and come inside.